hyperwallet/php-sdk/README.md

 Hyperwallet REST SDK (Beta)
 ===========================

-A library to manage users, transfer methods and payments through the Hyperwallet Rest V3 API
+A library to manage users, transfer methods and payments through the Hyperwallet Rest V4 API To access V3 Rest APIs, please use SDK v1.5

 Prerequisites
 ------------